 Standard cherry trees can grow up to 25 ft. tall with a similar spread.
-Dwarf and bush cherry trees usually grow up to 12 ft. tall, but some may be shorter.
-For many homeowners, dwarf and bush cherry trees are favored because they require less space.
+Bush and dwarf cherry trees usually grow up to 12 ft. tall, but some may be shorter.
+For many homeowners, bush and dwarf cherry trees are favored because they require less space.
 Also, they are also easier to prune and to net.

 Cherry Trees: Getting the Most out of Your Purchase

 Cherry trees, like other fruit trees, require some annual maintenance, including pruning.
 However, with some planning, including choosing the right varieties, selecting a proper site and planting the tree correctly, it's fairly easy to grow cherry trees

 Getting Started with Cherry Trees

 Before buying a cherry tree, make sure that it will grow in your hardiness zone, as well as have well-drained soil and direct sunlight.
 Also, make sure you have enough space for the tree you select.

 When is Cherry Season?

 Because their blossoms are so ornamental, some gardeners say cherry trees have two seasons: when they bloom and when they produce fruit.
 Cherry trees bloom in the spring, with sweet cherry trees blooming before sour cherry trees.
 Depending on the variety and location, trees generally bear fruits in early to midsummer

 While cherry trees can be grown from seeds, many people opt to buy trees because it shortens the time it takes for the tree to grow and produce fruits.
 If growing a cherry tree from seed, make sure the variety can be grown in your grow zone.
 Save seeds, or pits, from varieties that you are growing or that come from a local farmers' market.
 Cherry pits must go through a drying and chilling process before planting.